Nostromos/what.lol/blog/2024-02-24-what-im-looking-for.md

 ### Benefits

-I'm less motivated by benefits beyond insurance and PTO but would *love* to see 401k match or child care benefits.
+I'm less motivated by benefits beyond health insurance and PTO but would *love* to see 401k match or child care benefits.

 ## How to get in touch